 Henrico Humane Society does not have a shelter where paid staff care for our animals.
 Instead, our animals live normal, happy lives in temporary homes called foster homes until permanent, loving homes can be found.
 Foster parents are truly the heart of our organization, making all of the work the organization does possible.
 Having a foster home structure allows us to know each of our animals just as if they were our own.
 That deep insight into the animal’s likes and dislikes is worth its weight in gold when it comes to making a match between an animal and a family.

 Foster parents are asked to provide shelter, love and attention to their fosters.
 The rest: food, toys, supplies and medical care are paid for by Henrico Humane Society.
-Each Saturday, an adoption event or “adoption stand” as it is commonly called, is held between 11am and 3pm (cats) or 11am and 2pm (dogs) at the West Broad Petco in the Trader Joe’s Shopping Center.
+Each Saturday, an adoption event or “adoption stand” as it is commonly called, is held between 11am and 2pm at the West Broad Petco in the Trader Joe’s Shopping Center.
 Foster parents are welcome to stay during the event if they like, but are free to run errands while our knowledgeable adoption coordinators work with potential adoptive homes.

-If you are interested in becoming a foster parent, please complete a foster application.
+If you are interested in becoming a foster parent, please complete an online application.
 One of the greatest joys of being a foster parent is knowing that you saved the life of an animal that will have a much different future because of you.

 Fostering often receives most of the attention, but as an all-volunteer-run organization there are many, many more opportunities to help animals in need!
 HHS actually is extremely fortunate to have a roster of over 200 dedicated, animal-loving volunteers!
 Yet, we still need more people to help with everything from stuffing envelopes to walking dogs on sunny days!